crim-ca/pydggsapi/README.md

 3. collection provider :

      - providerId          : the collection provider id that defined in [collection_providers section](#collection_provider_id)
-     - dggrsId               : the dggrs ID that defined in dggrs section.
-It is the dggrs that comes with the data.
+     - dggrsId               : the dggrs ID that defined in [dggrs section](#dggrs_provider_id).
+It indicate the dggrs that comes with the data.
-     - maxzonelevel    : the maximum refinement level that is support by the data.
+     - maxzonelevel    : the maximum refinement level that is support by the data with the dggrs defined above.
      - getdata_params :  it is collections provider specific, It use to provide details parameters for the get_data function implemented by collection providers.
 ```
 "collections": {"1":